eloquently/eloquently.github.io/_posts/2016-05-20-react-blackjack-part-3.md

 // ...
 ```

 Now try playing a game in the browser.
-The correct message should be shown if you go over 21 or get 21 exactly.
+The correct message should be shown when you go over 21.
 The message is a little hard to see, so we should clean it up with some CSS:

 Create a `game_over_message.scss` file in your `app/css/components`, and then import in `components/_all.scss`: